 We all love to witness it.
 Whether we’re sitting back and watching the men in Ocean’s Eleven pull off a seemingly impossible casino heist or watching Tom Cruise being carefully lowered into a high-security room during Mission Impossible, everybody loves a good robbery scene.

 But it’s another matter entirely when these scenarios leave the big screen and start happening in real life.
 Unfortunately, organized retail crime is a common issue for Canadians.
 For instance, despite shoplifting numbers seeming to drop recently in Manitoba, the Retail Council of Canada says that retail theft continues to happen and that it’s actually being underreported.
-Anecdotally, they’ve heard that 50 to 70 per cent of independent stores fall victim to this kind of crime.
+Anecdotally, they’ve heard that 50 to 70 per cent of all incidents happening in retail stores right now are not being reported.
 That’s why a retail theft prevention plan should be a vital part of any retailer’s business model.